-One soil boring must be placed approximately every 20 feet of product transfer line (piping), with the spacing determined by any evidence of contamination and location of potential sources of leaks, such as fixtures, connections and joints.
+One soil boring must be placed approximately every 20 feet of product transfer line (piping), with the spacing determined by any evidence of contamination and location of potential sources of leaks, such as fixtures, connections and joints, unless there are elbow or bends greater than 45 degrees for closure of integral piping.
+An additional sample is required at any elbow joint with bends greater than 45 degrees for closure of integral piping.
 The boring(s) is/are to be located as close to the transfer line as possible, with the sampling point one foot below the line level, or immediately above the groundwater table, whichever is first encountered.
+If groundwater is encountered and a soil sample cannot be collected, then groundwater samples should be collected in accordance with E.2.